SQream/sqream_docs/data_ingestion/avro.rst

 Omitting Unsupported Column Types
 ---------------------------------

 When loading data, you can omit columns using the ``NULL as`` argument.
-You can use this argument to omit unsupported columns from queries that access external tables.
+You can use this argument to omit unsupported columns from queries that access foreign tables.
 By omitting them, these columns will not be called and will avoid generating a "type mismatch" error.

 In the example below, the ``Position`` column is not supported due its type.